laurentszyster/fragment.js/README.md

 ===
 A convenient prototype for a fragment of DOM elements.

-It adds to the browser's `window` a `fragment` function to create fragments from HTML strings plus a `qsa` convenience to select fragments in the document.

-Also included is an API to extend the `Fragment` prototype with chainable methods à la JQuery.
-And the most common conveniences required by any web applications are built-in: `on`, `fire`, `hide`, `show`, `enable`, `disable`, `addClass`, `removeClass` and `toggleClass`.

-It should work with IE8 but ES5 shims are required.
+It should work with IE8, but then ES5 shims are required.

 Synopsis
 ---
-Define your application's `Fragment` extension(s) :
+Define your application's `Fragment` extension(s), add a chainable `on` method :

 ```javascript
 fragment.extend({